Last updated: October 12, 2022

 Waterfall on Hungerfords Gully

-Depending on recent rainfall, you may be able to spot a rather tall waterfall, if you look carefully.
+Depending on recent rainfall, you may be able to spot a rather tall but unpretentious waterfall, if you look carefully.

 This is a waterfall on the Hungerfords Gully, which eventually flows into the Grose River in the valley below.

-As far as we know, this waterfall does not have an official name, which goes to show that this area of the Blue Mountains is still a bit off the beaten track.
+As far as we know, this waterfall does not have an official name, which shows that this area of the Blue Mountains is still a bit off the beaten track.

 You can find this waterfall on the western side of Walls Lookout.
-Be careful though, because there is no fencing and the surface is quite rough with lots of rocks.
+Be careful, though, because there is no fencing and the surface is rough with lots of rocks.

 Nearby Walks and Lookouts